 It’s hard to find a hat that fits if you’re sporting a ponytail, and even harder to find one that fits a ponytail and keeps you warm for your chilly winter runs.
 Well, the Buff Pack Merino Fleece Cap does both.

-This multifunctional cap acts as both a warmer, made with merino wool to keep you cozy, has built-in ear warmers, has a perfectly formed brim upfront like a traditional hat, and has a hole in the back to slide your ponytail, braid, or small bun right through.
+This multifunctional cap acts as both a warmer — made with merino wool to keep you cozy, built-in ear warmers, and a perfectly formed brim upfront like a traditional hat — and has a hole in the back to slide your ponytail, braid, or small bun right through.

 This has got to be one of the coziest, most form-flattering, and warmest long sleeves out there.
-The Patagonia Capilene Air Hooded Top is nearly seamless, the only perceptible ones being the raglan sleeves and edge seams, making it an extremely comfortable pick to use either as a daily wearer or a midlayer.
+The Patagonia Capilene Air Hoody is nearly seamless — the only perceptible ones being the raglan sleeves and edge seams — which makes it an extremely comfortable pick to use either as a daily midlayer.

 The Capilene material is also made to wick moisture and dry fast for those days where you’re changing speed and altitude on the trail.

-I was not the original tester for our running shirts guide, and when I first saw the shirt in person, I was skeptical, as I almost always run in tank tops.
-But after running in it through a variety of weather, I agree: this is the most comfortable shirt imaginable.
+After running in it through a variety of weather, we all agree: this is the most comfortable shirt imaginable.
 Smooth as butter, it keeps you warm when it’s a bit chilly, but also wicks away any sweat and dries very rapidly.

-The rabbit High Country tank top is by far one of my favorite shirts in my closet.
-Not only does it scream, “Welcome to the gun show!” but the material is soft, lightweight, wicking, and good for running or wearing out and about.
+The rabbit High Country tank top is by far one of our favorite shirts.
+Not only does it scream, “Welcome to the rodeo!” but the material is soft, lightweight, wicking, and good for running or wearing out and about.

-This year’s version is “Salsa Red” plaid and it’s flattering on so many body types.
+It comes in a choice of plaid colorways, and it’s flattering on so many body types.
 While this is a loose-fitting shirt, if you’re bigger chested or have broad shoulders, size up, as this shirt does have traditional seams that don’t necessarily stretch to your lat size.Shop the rabbit High Country Tank Top

-Listed as the best overall short in our Best Women’s Running Shorts guide, the Oiselle Featherweight Roga Shorts are heavenly to run in, and have a number of thoughtful details that make these a perfect gift for any woman of any body shape or running persuasion.
+Listed as the best overall shorts in our Best Running Shorts for Women guide, the Oiselle Featherweight Roga Shorts are heavenly to run in, and have a number of thoughtful details that make these a perfect gift for any woman of any body shape or running persuasion.

-Named after Amanda “Smashem” Basham, the rabbit Smashems 4″ Pro Shorts are amazing for the trail if you’re someone who likes waistband storage.
-This pro model comes in the purple tie-dye color designed by Basham.
-If you want plain black, you can purchase the rabbit Smashems 4″ Shorts for $5 less.
+Named after Amanda “Smashem” Basham, the rabbit Smashems 4″ Shorts are amazing for the trail if you’re someone who likes waistband storage.

 All of them are nearly seamless, so very soft, and many have innovative and thoughtful designs.
 There’s one that zips up the front, one that has a high neck so it looks more like a racing crop, a thin-strapped racerback, and even one with underwire.

-I am a utilitarian and someone who traditionally likes Target sports bras and tears out the padding.
-I like to smush the ladies down as much as possible but have room to breathe, so it’s hard for me to find a bra that’s small on my chest but loose on my ribcage.
+Some of us women on the iRunFar team are utilitarian, like Target sports bras, and tear out the padding.
+We like to smush the ladies down as much as possible but have room to breathe, so it’s hard for us to find a bra that’s small on the chest but loose on the ribcage.
 But these Brooks bras control all the right areas.

-Even more, out of all the watches we’ve tested in the last few years, the Apex 42mm is the smallest, and that’s great news for many women whose smaller wrists are often dwarfed by GPS watches.
-Also, its low profile and more simple style trend closer to a track watch, which we can’t get enough of.
-We like to wear our watches everywhere, and it’s nice to have a watch that looks as good in regular clothes as it does on the trail.
+Even more, out of all the watches we’ve tested in the last few years, this is the smallest, and that’s great news for many women whose smaller wrists are often dwarfed by enormous GPS watches.
+Its low profile and more simple style trend closer to a track watch.
+And since we like to wear our watches everywhere, it’s nice to have a watch that looks as good in regular clothes as it does on the trail.

 But what about its features?
-It has excellent battery life — 25 hours tracking GPS and 24 days in regular use — can snap to your route to measure your runs as accurately as possible.
-And you can sync a number of third-party apps for health tracking as well.
+It has excellent battery life — 25 hours while using GPS and 24 days in regular use, and you can sync a number of third-party apps for health tracking as well.
 The single dial is a bit of a learning curve, but convenient once you get the hang of it.Shop the Coros Apex 42mm

-The Julbo Spark Sunglasses are marketed as being for “elegance and performance” and I would have to agree.
+The Julbo Spark sunglasses are marketed as being for “elegance and performance,” and we would have to agree.
 Coming in colors like deep purple, white with blue lenses, and brown with black lenses, these sunnies look and function great on and off the trail.

-While they’re on the higher price end for performance sunglasses, the polycarbonate glass, reactive photochromic technology, and polarized lenses make the glasses worth the price.
-We love the versions with the photochromatic lenses so you can keep the glasses on even in the shade while being completely protected in full sun.
+While they’re expensive for performance sunglasses, the polycarbonate glass, reactive photochromic technology, and/or polarized lens options make the glasses worth the price.
+We particularly love the versions with the photochromatic lenses so you can keep the glasses on even in the shade while being completely protected in full sun.
 In fact, they’re good enough to be named one of our favorite photochromatic options in our Best Running Sunglasses guide.

-Of note that the Julbo Spark Sunglasses are smaller framed, making them appropriate for women’s faces.
-Not only do they have curved temples and grip on the nose to ensure they’ll stay put, but the Julbo Spark also looks good with a cute outfit for going out after a run too.Shop the Julbo Spark Sunglasses
+Note that the Julbo Spark sunglasses are smaller framed, making them ideal for many women’s faces.
+Not only do they have curved temples and grip on the nose to ensure they’ll stay put, but the Julbo Spark also looks good for going out after a run, too.Shop the Julbo Spark Sunglasses

 The MyBevi Napa Tumblers are cute, 12-ounce cups that are made of stainless steel and a BPA-free lid.
 Their overall size and eight-panel design not only look great but make them easy to handle, especially for those of us with smaller hands — no trying to grasp an extra-wide cup like a football.